martinzha28/IYPT-Code/README.md

 # IYPT-Code
 Simulated Physics models for the problems assigned to Martin Zhao.

+In 2020, I was assigned (among others) to code for 5.
+Sweet Mirage and 6.
+Saxon Bowl.

-The models are coded with Team Canada for the 2020 IYPT and 2019, 2020 UTS Team.
+The models are coded with Team Canada for the 2020 IYPT as well as the 2020, 2021 UTS Team.